secretGeek/ok-bash/README.md

 After that you can look at customization.
 This allows you to do things such as:

-* show the ok list automatically everytime you change folders
+* show the ok-list automatically everytime you change folders
-* change the coloring scheme
+* change the coloring scheme and other formatting options
-* create your own commands
+* create your own commands that use ok-bash

 ## Customization